-- The level of regeneration and growth proposed for Southend Central Area will have an effect on the strategic transport network.
-The Transport, Access and Public Realm Strategy (Appendix 5), together with this Policy (DS5), seek to improve transport, access and connectivity, building on the approach set out within the Core Strategy and the Local Transport Plan (LTP). - This will be supported by a coordinated, sustainable public realm that addresses the principles of the Streetscape Manual SPD to create an attractive, inclusive environment for walking and cycling, improving the setting of, and links to, the Policy Areas and Opportunity Sites, and well-defined access points and gateways to the town centre and central seafront area, supported by accessible and well signed car parking servicing the entire SCAAP area.
-Map 4: SCAAP Car Parking, Access and Public Realm depicts the existing parking network, traffic information signs and information hubs, and as well as future public realm and access improvements to enhance connectivity within and through the Southend Central Area. - In respect of the public realm, there are instances in the Central Area where backs of buildings face onto the public areas, but have blank facades and are visually inactive thus creating a negative environment, particularly for pedestrians.
-Within the Central Area therefore, the Council will seek to encourage visually active frontages, particularly in specific locations identified on the Policies Map, in order to promote an enhanced urban environment. - The SCAAP has been used as a key evidence document to support the Council's priorities in the South East Local Economic Partnership's (SELEP) Strategic Economic Plan and Growth Deal, identifying funding priorities within Southend and the wider Thames Gateway South Essex (TGSE) sub-region. - There have already been positive outcomes from this, including funding for road and public realm improvements11 within Southend Central Area to support the delivery of housing and economic growth, and as the SCAAP progresses it will be utilised to identify further opportunities for funding and partnership working.
+- 123 The level of regeneration and growth proposed for Southend Central Area will have an effect on the strategic transport network.
+The Transport, Access and Public Realm Strategy (Appendix 5), together with this Policy (DS5), seek to improve transport, access and connectivity, building on the approach set out within the Core Strategy and the Local Transport Plan (LTP). - 124 This will be supported by a coordinated, sustainable public realm that addresses the principles of the Streetscape Manual SPD to create an attractive, inclusive environment for walking and cycling, improving the setting of, and links to, the Policy Areas and Opportunity Sites, and well-defined access points and gateways to the town centre and central seafront area, supported by accessible and well signed car parking servicing the entire SCAAP area.
+Map 5: SCAAP Car Parking, Access and Public Realm depicts the existing parking network, traffic information signs and information hubs, and as well as future public realm and access improvements to enhance connectivity within and through the Southend Central Area. - 125 In respect of the public realm, there are instances in the Central Area where backs of buildings face onto the public areas, but have blank facades and are visually inactive thus creating a negative environment, particularly for pedestrians.
+Within the Central Area therefore, the Council will seek to encourage visually active frontages, particularly in specific locations identified on the Policies Map, in order to promote an enhanced urban environment. - 126 The SCAAP has been used as a key evidence document to support the Council's priorities in the South East Local Economic Partnership's (SELEP) Strategic Economic Plan and Growth Deal, identifying funding priorities within Southend and the wider Thames Gateway South Essex (TGSE) sub-region. - 127 There have already been positive outcomes from this, including funding for road and public realm improvements within Southend Central Area to support the delivery of housing and economic growth, and as the SCAAP progresses it will be utilised to identify further opportunities for funding and partnership working.
 Specific schemes and projects are identified in the Implementation Section of this Plan. - 128 With a low rate of car ownership in Southend Central Area there is a need and opportunities along access routes to allow other measures to be implemented that facilitate the use of sustainable transport modes, such as cycle lanes and bus priority measures, which will be implemented through the Local Transport Plan and associated strategies, together with linked improvements to the quality of the public realm.

-11 South East Growth Deal
+&lt;sup>12 South East Growth Deal

-129 Improving signage will aid way-finding, promote ease of movement through Southend Central Area_and should encourage more linked trips, highlighting linkages between the town centre and central seafront area, as well as between Southend Central Railway Station, Southend Victoria Railway Station and bus interchange, and the travel centre.
-Map 5: SCAAP Public Transport shows the public transport network within Southend Central Area.
+129 Improving signage will aid way-finding, promote ease of movement through Southend Central Area and should encourage more linked trips, highlighting linkages between the town centre and central seafront area, as well as between Southend Central Railway Station, Southend Victoria Railway Station and bus interchange, and the travel centre.
+They will also aid drivers in finding the most appropriate car park for their journey purpose and inform them of the availability of spaces.
+This will be particularly important for visitors to the town unfamiliar with the local road system.
+Map 6: SCAAP Public Transport and Access shows the public transport network within Southend Central Area.